mo-kiani/javascript.info/contrib_notes.md

 issue here.
 Isn't user-generated keys just a REALLY BAD idea anyways, and just stick to Map or MAYBE pure dictionary objects?

+Also, in Task 1, the given solution changes an existing line, which is confusing since the problem statement seems to indicate that your code should come after.

 # Incorrect statements